 How much has been granted?

-The initial grant for the first phase of development is for £285,591 with a potential delivery grant of £1,000,000 to be awarded in 2024.
+The initial grant for the first phase of development is for £285,591 with a potential delivery grant of more than £1,000,000 to be applied for in 2024.

 Who is involved in the project?

-Hampshire Cultural Trust will be partnering with a number of local organisations to carry out this project.
+Hampshire Cultural Trust is partnering with a number of local organisations to carry out this project.
 At the very heart of the project is the Alton community and those from surrounding areas.
 We will be working closely with our communities to ensure that the Allen Gallery is relevant, suits the needs of our community and is accessible.

 What is the project’s time scale?